Childhood National Immunization Coverage Survey (CNICS)

 Data collection for this reference period: 2013-09-16 to 2014-03-14

 Responding to this survey is voluntary.

 Parents/guardians serve as proxy respondents for children of all age groups.

 The questionnaire is administered by an interviewer using computer-assisted interviewing (CAI).
 All interviews are conducted by telephone (CATI).
 At the beginning of the interview the Person Most Knowledgeable (PMK) about the child's immunizations is identified.

-A consent form is sent to respondents who agree to have Statistics Canada contact their child's health care provider.
+A consent form is sent to respondents who have given permission to Statistics Canada to contact their child's immunization providers.

-An immunization record request form is used to collect health care provider data for the purpose of completing the data provided by respondents.
+An immunization record request form is used to collect data from immunization providers.

-A tracking system is used to identify respondents who consent to the health care provider contact and consent forms are immediately printed and sent to the respondents for their signature.
-The tracking system records when the signed forms are returned, which then initializes the mail-out to the health care providers.
+A tracking system is used to identify respondents who consent to the immunization provider contact and consent forms are immediately printed and sent to the respondents for their signature.
+The tracking system records when the signed forms are returned, which then initializes the mail-out to the immunization providers.
 The tracking system is also used for follow-up.

 View the Questionnaire(s) and reporting guide(s) .